gthorisson/opinnadgangur.is/README.md

-oa-island.github.com
+opinnadgangur.is
 ====================

-Vefsíða áhugahóps um opinn aðgang á Íslandi
+Upplýsingagátt um opinn aðgang á Íslandi